Mannheim Tornados

-The Mannheim Tornados are a baseball and softball club from Mannheim, Baden-Württemberg.
+The Mannheim Tornados are a professional baseball and softball club from Mannheim, Baden-Württemberg.
 Founded in 1975, it is the oldest continuing baseball club in Germany.
 The first men's team plays in the first division of the Baseball Bundesliga and has won 11 championships, the most of any club to reach the top tier of German baseball.
 The team won every championship between 1984 and 1989.
 However, the Tornados have not won a championship since 1997, though they perennially make the playoffs.

-Club Structure
+Club structure

 The full club consists of 12 teams: